Fredis Refunjol

-Fredis Jose Refunjol (born 19 December 1950) is an Aruban politician and who served as the 3rd governor of Aruba from 2004 to 2016.
+Fredis Jose Refunjol (born 19 December 1950) is a retired Aruban politician who served as the third governor of Aruba from 2004 to 2016.
 Originally a teacher, he has served as a government official for the past twenty years, starting as a member of the Parliament of Aruba.

 Early life

-Fredis Jose Refunjol was born in Aruba, in the Netherlands Antilles, on 19 December 1950.
+Fredis Jose Refunjol was born in Aruba, Netherlands Antilles, on 19 December 1950.

 Refunjol obtained his Junior High School (mulo) diploma in 1968 and his college (havo) diploma in 1970.
 Three years later, in 1973, he graduated from the Aruba Teacher-Training Academy and was certified as a teacher.

 Upon graduation, he secured employment at the Heilige Hart College in Savaneta as a teacher.
 He taught there for eight years before becoming principal in 1981.

 Career

 Refunjol joined the People's Electoral Movement (MEP) in 1983.
 The next year he became the party's vice president, holding that position until 1987, when he was named as the party Secretary General (effective 1988).

 While serving as party vice president, he stood as a candidate in Aruba's first parliamentary elections in 1986, where he was elected to the Parliament of Aruba.

 In 1989, he was the informateur during both the formation of the first cabinet of Prime Minister Oduber (Oduber I) and that of the second cabinet (Oduber II) formed in 1993.
 After the first cabinet was formed, he was named Minister of Welfare, serving until the MEP lost the 1994 Aruban general election.